Find Iowa Movers

 ~1,000 miles: $5,000 – $7,900

 It depends if the estimate is binding or nonbinding.
 For a moving quote or estimate to be official it must be in writing and specify whether the quote is binding or nonbinding.

 In general, you want to be wary of moving companies offering guaranteed rates, especially on a short distance move.
 Moving costs can vary onsite based on a number of factors and should be quoted as such.
 The exception is long distance moves, where the relative rate will depend more heavily on travel costs and the total weight of your items.

-Moving companies assume a majority of the liability when it comes to your goods being damaged.
+Moving companies assume a majority of the liability when it comes to your goods being damaged – that includes damage to your house such as the banisters or flooring.
 If this happens, first and foremost be sure to notate the damage on the Bill of Lading before signing at the time of drop-off.
 Then call them as soon as possible to file a claim.
 You legally have 9 months to file the claim, but the sooner the better.